codecrafters-io/build-your-own-redis/stage_descriptions/lists-03-lx4.md

 In this stage, you'll add support for appending multiple elements in a single `RPUSH` command.

-### RPUSH with multiple elements
+### `RPUSH` with multiple elements

-RPUSH supports specifying multiple elements in a single command.
-Example usage:
+The `RPUSH` command supports adding multiple elements to a list at once.
+This works whether you're creating a new list or appending elements to an existing one.

 ```bash
 # Creating a new list with multiple elements